gohugoio/hugo/content/tutorials/github_pages_blog.md

     # Pull down the file we just committed.
 This helps avoid merge conflicts
     git subtree pull --prefix=public

     # Run hugo.
-Generated site will be placed in public directory
+Generated site will be placed in public directory (or omit -t ThemeName if you're not using a theme)
-    hugo
+    hugo -t ThemeName

     # Add everything
     git add -A